mkohler/cython_swig/README.rst

     But if they're BOTH excellent, which one should YOU use?
-To answer this question, we will wrap the same library with Cython AND SWIG, compare the process and the results, and THEN you can decide.
+To answer this question, we will wrap the same library with Cython AND SWIG, compare the process and the results, and then YOU can decide.

 Pre-fight
 =========